labgas/proj_ncgs/README.md

 # proj_ncgs
-SAS code for all analyses on the NCGS gluten challenge study
+This repository contains SAS code for all analyses on the NCGS gluten challenge study reported in Iven & Geeraerts et al, submitted